yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/_index.md

 Alternatively, set up a standalone YugabyteDB cluster by following the steps in [Install YugabyteDB](/preview/quick-start/install/macos).

-## Usage examples
+## Examples

 For fully runnable code snippets and explanation for common operations, see the specific Go driver and ORM section.
-The following table provides quick links to driver-specific documentation and examples.
+The following table provides links to driver-specific documentation and examples.

 | Project | Type | Usage Examples |
 | :------ | :--- | :------------- |